 Up to Conqueror’s Respite, back to Castle Oblivion, you get it by now.
 Back in the white-halled rooms, Goofy is still fussing over his disjoined memories of Hallow Bastion.
 While he still can’t remember the name of the place, he’s thought of another way to bring it to mind, and reminds the others that that’s where they rescued Kairi and Sora became a Heartless.
 Sora certainly remembers being a Heartless, but like Donald and Goofy in Traverse Town, his memory isn’t connected properly any more, and he can’t remember where it happened.
 In fact he doesn’t even remember it happening in a castle of any kind!

 Finally, the quartet realize what they should have done ages ago: ask Jiminy Cricket to check his journal.
 Jiminy says he finished the first volume just before he got to Castle Oblivion.
 And this is going to sound really petty, but there’s a good reason for me to harp on it if you’ll just hold your horses a few games.
 Simply put: Jiminy is implied by later games to have been writing CoM’s journal in the same book as KH1’s.
 So… retcon right?
-The thing is, even this game implies he’s been writing this game’s journal in the KH1 diary, since toward the end of the game, he takes out the first journal as though he didn’t have a second on-hand.
+The thing is, even this game implies he’s been writing this game’s journal at the back of the KH1 diary, since toward the end of the game, he takes out the first journal as though he didn’t have a second on-hand.
 There doesn’t seem to be any way to reconcile these lines of dialogue!

 Unfortunately, when Jiminy takes out the KH1 journal, it turns out it’s gone blank!
 And wow, does Eddie Carroll sell how upset Jiminy is at losing all those hours of work!
 I feel really upset for the poor guy, so it’s great to see his friends upset as well.
 They proceed to the next floor, Sora openly questioning what kind of castle this is…